Mercy Bay: HMS Investigator

 In July 2010, Parks Canada archeologists looking for HMS Investigator found it fifteen minutes after they started a sonar scan of Banks Island, Mercy Bay, Northwest Territories.
 The archaeology crew had no plans to raise the ship.
 They did a thorough sonar scan of the area, then sent a remotely operated underwater vehicle (ROUV).
 The Canadian archaeologists found the ship "largely intact", sitting upright, approximately 25 ft under the Arctic Ocean.
 Its masts were missing, probably sheared away by the ice.
+The wreck is considered to be one of the best preserved in the world.